 - Switch from a solid white product to a clear gel deodorant formula.
 Aerosol sprays are also a good choice and less likely to leave marks on clothes.

 - Slip on an undershirt first to prevent staining your outer shirt.

-Some people recommend putting on the shirt before you apply deodorant then reaching under the shirt to roll on deodorant to your armpits.
-That might prevent stripes but you're also going to have lots of deodorant residue on the underarms which will lead to odor and probably staining.
+Some people recommend putting on the shirt before applying deodorant then reaching under the shirt to roll on deodorant to the armpits.
+That might prevent stripes but you're also going to have lots of deodorant residue on the underarms, and that will lead to odor and probably staining.